tedneward/Research/content/languages/blade.md

 [Website](https://bladelang.com/) | [Source](https://github.com/blade-lang/blade)

-Blade emphasises algorithm over syntax and for this reason, it has a very small but powerful syntax set with a very natural feel.
-Blade builds upon the best features of JavaScript, Python and Ruby to give developers a familiar and powerful system that feels native for developers coming from any of these languages and an easy way to leverage the strength of any.
+Blade is a simple, clean, and embeddable dynamic programming language created to be simple enough for beginners, yet powerful and expressive for professionals.
+It has a very small syntax set with a very low learning curve.
+Blade improves upon the best features of JavaScript, Python, and Ruby to give developers a familiar and powerful system that feels native for developers coming from any of these languages and an easy way to leverage the strength of any.

+*How does it differ from Python and Ruby?*

+* First-class package management (Package management is built into the language module system).
+* Iterable classes.
+* Backend development without any external dependencies.
+* Function promotion.
+* Default exports and imports.
+* Anonymous functions.
+* Access modifiers for variables, properties, function, class, modules, etc.
+* Decorator functions.
+* Function overrides in classes — A class can chose the result to return for a function if the function allows it.
+* Easy to extend with C modules with a familiar API to Wren.

+## Examples
+HTTP API

 ```
 import http